Getting Started

 Dependencies

 The following prerequisites and dependencies are required for building OPS.
-Building each of the backends are optional and depends on the hardware and/or capabilities you will be targeting.
+Building each of the backends is optional and depends on the hardware and/or capabilities you will be targeting.

 CMake

-CMake 3.18 or newer is required for using the CMake building system.
+CMake 3.18 or newer is required for using the CMake build system.
 If the latest version is not installed/shipped by default, it can be downloaded from https://cmake.org/download/, e.g., using the following script.

 version=3.19.0